For some of you, today is just Thursday. For others, and for me, it’s Thanksgiving.

 Mumblr- White Jesus/Black God by Fleeting Youth Records

 Puke: The first 20 seconds of this song sound like a rock n’ roll accident, like someone swung a wrecking ball into the middle of the band and knocked everyone into the speakers and amps.
-The rest of it sounds like they all managed to stand up and find their … Continue reading
+The rest of it sounds like they all managed to stand up and find … Continue reading

 I went to see the Architects, DeathSpells and the Scandals at the Knitting Factory in Brooklyn this past Tuesday, and it was awesome.